-Name of Committee Planned Programs Issues to be Addressed Executive Not applicable Audit Internal Audit plan for the coming No significant issues that would put fiscal year the Company at major risk.
-Nomination Pre screen qualifications of No significant issues that would put nominees for independent directors the Company at major risk.
+Name of Committee Planned Programs Issues to be Addressed Executive Not applicable Audit Internal Audit plan for the coming fiscal year No significant issues that would put the Company at major risk.
+Nomination Pre screen qualifications of nominees for independent directors No significant issues that would put the Company at major risk.
 Remuneration Review and evaluate existing remuneration policies and procedures No significant issues that would put the Company at major risk.
 Others (specify) None